awslabs/LISA/lib/docs/admin/ui-configuration.md

     - Adjust chat history buffer settings

 4. Retrieval-Augmented Generation (RAG) Settings
-    - Modify the number of RAG documents
+    - Modify the number of RAG documents to be included in the retrieval process (TopK)
     - Activate or inactivate RAG document uploads

 5. Contextual Document Management